Mooni123/RS41_Decoding/RS41-SGM/README.md

 2. [80-ENCRYPT](#80-ENCRYPT)
 3. [76-EMPTY](#76-EMPTY)

-Also there an examination of the [subframe](#Subframe).
+Also there is an examination of the [subframe](#Subframe).

 ## 79-STATUS
-The 79-STATUS is fot hte most part identical to a regular RS41.
+The 79-STATUS is for the most part identical to a regular RS41.
 At Position `[0x0D]` there might be a small difference.

 The subframe only consist of one part, which is the Subframe #51.
 It is discussed [further down](#subframe).